P-adic Asai L-functions for quadratic Hilbert eigenforms: Introduction

 The results described above are in many ways parallel to the results of \cite{padicLfnct} in the case of spin $L$-functions of genus 2 Siegel modular forms.
 In particular, both here and in \emph{op.cit.}, the underlying $L$-value formula requires us to work with coherent cohomology classes in intermediate degrees (not corresponding to either holomorphic or anti-holomorphic forms) and hence the use of higher Hida theory is essential.
 This contrasts with earlier works in which the theory of ordinary $p$-adic families of modular forms has been used to construct $p$-adic $L$-functions, such as for $\GL_2 \times \GL_2$ \cite{hidapadic,panchishkin82}, and the $\GL_2$ triple product \cite{harristilouine}.
 Classical Hida theory is sufficient for those cases since one works with products of the modular curve and it suffices to vary $p$-adically the degree zero cohomology group.
 Another case where higher Hida theory plays a role in constructing $p$-adic $L$-functions is $U(2, 1)$, which has been treated by Oh \cite{oh}.

-In a companion paper \cite{asairegulator} (in preparation), we shall relate the values of the $p$-adic Asai $L$-functions constructed here, at points \emph{outside} the range of interpolation, to the Euler system classes in Galois cohomology constructed in \cite{HMS}.
+In a companion paper \cite{asairegulator} (in preparation), we shall relate the values of the $p$-adic Asai $L$-functions constructed here, at points \emph{outside} the range of interpolation, to the Euler system classes in Galois cohomology constructed in \cite{HMS}; this will be used in subsequent work to prove an explicit reciprocity law for these Euler system classes, and hence obtain new cases of the Bloch--Kato conjecture and Iwasawa main conjecture for Asai motives. \fix{See \cite{LZ-improved} for a study of exceptional-zero phenomena for our $p$-adic Asai $L$-functions, and \cite{kazi-loeffler} for a generalisation to finite-slope settings using higher Coleman theory.}

+The main result of \cite{loefflerwilliams18} is a counterpart of \cref{thmintro:cycloL} for automorphic representations of $\GL_2$ over \emph{imaginary} quadratic fields.
+However, the two constructions use very different techniques; indeed, the construction of the $p$-adic $L$-function in the imaginary case is more strongly related to the construction of the Euler system of \cite{HMS} in the real-quadratic case, rather than that of the $p$-adic $L$-function carried out here.